 - development and change in local, national and global communities.

 To establish and maintain working and learning environments that…

 - attract, develop, support and retain competent faculty, administrators and staff who are committed to the school’s mission;

-- provide clean and attractive facilities as well as systems and equipment necessary to support the programs of the school;
+- provide clean, safe, accessible and attractive facilities as well as systems and equipment necessary to support the programs of the school;

 - foster meeting the objectives of the school through teamwork;

 - encourage open, clear, comprehensive and timely communication;

 - acknowledge talent and creativity among faculty, administrators, staff and students.